chris1610/sidetable/README.md

 In many cases this might be too much data, but sometimes the fact that a combination is missing could be insightful.

+With the subtotal function, sidetable convert a Categorical MultiIndex to a plain index in order to easily add the subtotal labels.

 ## TODO